 In the mid-2000s, Charles and retired General Ron Fogleman, began putting more pressure on the USAFA (and the Air Force in general) to diversify senior leadership.
 They drafted a “Strategic Diversity Plan” for USAFA admissions.
 There was a lot of pushback to this from the Air Force and they went so far as to resist sharing racial demographics of the officer corps.
 With a little external help, they eventually obtained this Department of Defense (DOD) data through a rather circuitous route.

 After compiling the data with a handful of others—many of whom did not take credit for the work for fear of retribution—they published the “DOD Executive Diversity Study” in 2008.
-The study concluded that whites rose into the DOD executive ranks at a rate of 3× more than Native Americans and Pacific Islanders, 4× greater than blacks, and 6× greater than Hispanics.
+The study concluded that whites rose into the DOD executive ranks at a rate of 3× more than Native Americans and Pacific Islanders, 4× greater than Black people, and 6× greater than Latinx folks.
 Clearly diversity was not a priority for the DOD.
 They attributed this reality to treating diversity as a personnel issue rather than a “critical mission element, strategically imperative to national security.”

 It took over two years of advocacy, both within the military and in Congress and the White House for things to start to turn around.
 The Air Force began engaging with the Navy, which Charles felt offered a good model for increasing representation throughout its ranks.
 To put this in context, Charles recalls Navy Admiral Mike Mullen, then the chairman of the Joint Chiefs of Staff, sharing just how important diversity within the officer corps is in a meeting in late 2010: “We measured ourselves on that… and if there were senior officers that weren’t [onboard], they were leaving.”